otabuzzman/RTXplay/README.md

 The `optx` folder contains RTWO.
 Work started out with the *optixTriangle* sample from the OptiX SDK which has been modified step by step as shown by the repository's commit history.

 First aim was a 1:1 port of RTOW to OptiX to get RTWO.
 Result is in `manastra` branch.
 After that, work proceeded with arbitrarily picked objectives to explore various OptiX features.
 See commit history of `main` branch for details.
-In addition, see [notes](notes.md) on findings, stepped across during the course.

 ### Build
 Due to lack of appropriate hardware development and tests had been split on Windows and Linux respectively.